stephanhoekstra/MultiTubE-RandO/README.md

    2. Remove the micro sd card

 4. Insert the mircro sd card into your sd card adatper/read and access it from the computer.
+5. Make sure the sd card has been formatted (new cards only)
-5. Start the Raspberry pi imager application
+6. Start the Raspberry pi imager application
-6. Install the image on the card
+7. Install the image on the card
    1. Select custom OS -> video looper img file.
 Make sure you install the sd card from the img file, not from the zip file (in other words - do not forget to unzip)
    2. Select the SD card
    3. Click Write, wait untill finished.
-7. Configure the player
+8. Configure the player
+   1. Overwrite the video_looper on the root folder of the SD card, OR
-   1. Open the video_looper.ini file in the root folder of the sd card. change the following settings:
+   Open the video_looper.ini file in the root folder of the sd card. change the following settings:
       1. wait_time = 5
       2. set bgimage = /boot/testbeeld.png
       3. is_random = true